geonetwork/doc/source/user-guide/describing-information/editing-metadata.rst

 Editing metadata
 ################

-This section describes how to use the metadata editor
+This topic describes how to use the metadata editor.

 Using the editor toolbar
 ------------------------